yegor256/blog/static/boilerplate.md

 Short bio:<br/>
 Yegor is a CEO of Zerocracy,
-an author of Elegant Objects book series about OOP, and a hands-on Java developer.
+an author of Elegant Objects book series about OOP, and a hands-on Java/Ruby developer.

 Full bio:<br/>
 Yegor Bugayenko is a founder and CEO of Zerocracy, which replaces annoying bosses with AI bots;